-- Interfering substances - Plasma: Samples containing precipitates or fibrin strands or which are haemolytic or lipemic might cause inaccurate results. - 24-hour urine: Please note the sample preparation!
-If the percentage of the final concentration of acid is too high, this will lead to incorrect results for the urine samples. - ✓ High-Dose-Hook effect
+- Interfering substance - ✓ Plasma: Samples containing precipitates or fibrin strands or which are haemolytic or lipemic might cause inaccurate results. - ✓ 24-hour urine: please note the sample preparation!
+If the percentage of the final concentration of acid is too high, this will lead to incorrect results for the urine samples.